Skip to main content

 Passing parameters

-You can also pass List and Map as parameters, but they need to be strictly typed with one of the types mentioned above.
-For Map, the keys must be non-nullable strings.
-E.g., Map<String, int?> is valid, but Map<int, String> is not.
+You can also pass List, Map, Record and Set as parameters, but they need to be strictly typed with one of the types mentioned above.

 warning